kmzbrnoI/rcs-api/functions.md

  * Sets the API version.
  * Should be called at least once at the beginning.
  * Returns 0 on success.
- * Returns `MTB_UNSUPPORTED_API_VERSION` when tried to set unsupported API version.
+ * Returns `RCS_UNSUPPORTED_API_VERSION` when tried to set unsupported API version.

 ##### `function GetDeviceVersion(version:PChar; maxVersionLen:Cardinal):Integer`

- * Puts version of MTB-USB device into `version`.
+ * Puts version of RCS-USB device into `version`.
- * Library must be connected to MTB-USB device to make this information available.
+ * Library must be connected to RCS-USB device to make this information available.
  * Returns 0 by default.
- * Returns `MTB_DEVICE_DISCONNECTED` when not connected to MTB-USB device.
+ * Returns `RCS_DEVICE_DISCONNECTED` when not connected to RCS-USB device.
  * `version` should have space for at least 32 bytes.

 ##### `procedure GetDriverVersion(version:PChar; maxVersionLen:Cardinal)`

- * Puts version of MTB driver into `version`.
+ * Puts version of RCS driver into `version`.
  * `version` should have space for at least 32 bytes.